Cost of Car Stereo Installation

 Installing new car audio equipment can be covered by both factory and extended car warranties, but only under certain conditions.

-Car warranties only cover parts that fail due to factory defects.
+Car warranties usually only cover parts that fail due to factory defects, not upgrades or damage caused by misuse.

 In other words, if you genuinely have no idea why your audio system is acting up, there’s a good chance you can get it repaired under warranty.
 But if you accidentally spilled coffee on your head unit or splashed mud into your speakers, your claim will most likely get denied.

-Whether or not your stereo is covered under warranty will also depend on the type of warranty you have.
+Whether your stereo is covered under warranty also depends on the type of warranty you have.
 Most bumper-to-bumper warranties cover car audio systems, but more limited powertrain warranties don’t, for example.
 (If you’re not sure what kind of warranty you have, you can look up your warranty coverage using your VIN or by talking to your extended warranty provider.)

 I had major issues with my factory radio. … Thanks to Endurance for its quick response when contacted by the dealer to replace my radio with an identical, new factory radio.”